Getting into Medical School

 One of the most important decisions that you will ever make is your career choice.
 Competition for admission to medical school is intense, and the coursework that follows requires an individual to think critically and employ discipline.
 Though the path to a career in medicine is a long one, it is intellectually challenging, financially secure, and personally rewarding.

-Understanding medical school acceptance standards is a good first step toward pursuing your interest in a medical career.
+Understanding factors to consider when applying for medical school is a good first step toward pursuing your interest in a medical career.
 It is never too early to become informed so that you can make the most of opportunities to prepare yourself for the application process.

 A medical school admissions committee is likely to be made up of teaching physicians from the clinical faculty, research faculty from the biological sciences, and medical students.
 Alumni or community physicians may also serve on admissions committees.